seeker142/seeker142.github.io/_posts/Honzuki/2024-05-14-honzukimanga_p4v08.markdown

 「Shall we send a thank you gift to Rozemyne-sama for her assistance, Eglantine-himesama?」

 At Gardenia's question, I pondered for a moment.
 Our conversations with Rozemyne-sama were conducted under the anti-eavesdropping magic tool.
-In addition, turning this interaction into a success story would not be beneficial for her future in social events.
+In addition, turning this interaction into a success story would not be beneficial for her future social events.
 It would be best to avoid making any public gestures of thanks.

 「...I have told Prince Anastasius to send his regards to Ehrenfest, which I will consider as a sufficient display of gratitude.」